40 Best Belly-Shrinking Foods

 Not a fan of the overpowering taste of Gochujang?
 Try sprinkling your meats and veggies with cayenne pepper.
 The hot stuff also contains capsaicin, the powerful compound that boasts ab-uncovering powers.

 Time to bust out the wok and get to pressing that tofu.
 Soy products such as tofu, tempeh, and edamame boast a powerful isoflavone called genistein, which increases lipid oxidation.
 Next time you hit up your favorite Japanese joint, don’t forget to order the edamame appetizer and swap your regular teriyaki dish for tofu.

 You’ve learned to love the mini trees and even added them to your weekly menu.
 But have you heard of their sprouted counterparts?
-Broccoli sprouts have been linked to cholesterol-lowering effect and have been shown to potentially reduce fat storage, Korean researchers found.
+Broccoli sprouts have been linked to cholesterol-lowering effect and have been shown to potentially reduce fat storage, a Kanazawa University study found.

 Ditch that bag of sugary Craisins and opt for cranberries with no sugar added instead.
 The tart little orbs are one of the top dietary sources of ursolic acid, an anti-inflammatory plant compound that’s been shown to target fat around your gut.
 In fact, one study found that ursolic acid increased muscle mass and strength, improved glucose tolerance, promoted brown adipose tissue deposition, and decreased white adipose tissue mass in mice fed a high-fat diet.

 You’ve seen the exotic fruit in your local Whole Foods’ produce section, but if you haven’t found a good reason to bag it yet, here it is: like cranberries, persimmons contain ursolic acid.
 But you’ve gotta eat the firm, leathery skin to reap the benefits.
 If you’re not a fan of the texture, try blending the whole fruit into a quick weight-loss smoothie.